schuettc/cdk-websocket-server/README.md

 #### Port Mappings

-In this example, we are use port `8080` on the container and host.
+In this example, we are using port `8080` on the container and host.
 Later we will see how to map the public facing port to this port.

 #### Health Check